 system – should also be installed to prevent termites from accessing the property without being noticed.

 What will the termite inspection tell me?

 Professional annual termite inspections cover every room in each building on the property (as long as there is safe access).
 And also the land within the property boundary, up to 30 metres from the main building.
 The report will detail:

 - Conditions conducive to a termite attack

 - Construction issues that may facilitate termite entry

 If termites are present, a treatment proposal will be provided.
 Any issues to be corrected should be remedied as soon as possible to reduce the chances of a termite attack in the future.

 Termite inspections – a ‘Health Check” for your home

 A termite inspection can be viewed as complementary to your building insurance and in many ways, it really is a health check on your home.
 A termite inspector will go to the dark nooks and crannies where many homeowners fear to tread, such as the roof void and sub-floor.
-Not only does an inspection determine whether the home is under attack from termites, but by identifying building issues such as roof leaks, holes in gutters and drainage problems, it provides the property owner with valuable information necessary to maintain the home in good condition.
+Not only does an inspection determine whether the home is under attack from termites, but identifying building issues such as roof leaks, holes in gutters and drainage problems, provides the property owner with valuable information necessary to maintain the home in good condition.
 So to get a “Health Check” for your home just give us a call at Home Integrity.
-We’ll be around to carry out a comprehensive pest inspection Perth.
+We’ll be around to carry out a comprehensive pest inspection in Perth.
 What is a pest inspection?
 Click here to find out more.